fafuniu/Disaster_response_web_APP/README.md

 There are two Jupyter notebooks in the root directory.
 It shows the details of the ETL and ML pipeolines.
 In the "Disaster_response_piplines_web_APP" fold, it contains all the files to run the Web app.
 The "Readme " file describes the details of running the APP.
 In the "data" fold, it contains all the datasets used in this project.
-It is provided by Figure Eight [here](https://www.figure-eight.com)
+It is provided by [Figure Eight](https://www.figure-eight.com)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>